 We’re used to Jabra headphones and earbuds being there-or-thereabouts at their price-point.
-But what we’re not quite as used to is Jabra headphones and earbuds being quite so aggressively priced – these Elite 3 are the most affordable true wireless in-ears the company has ever delivered.
+But what we’re not quite as used to is Jabra headphones and earbuds being quite so aggressively priced – the Jabra Elite 3 are the most affordable true wireless in-ears the company has ever delivered.

 Competition at this sort of money is, inevitably, feral.
-We recently listened to Sony’s outstanding WF-C500, which are yours for another tenner on the price of the Jabra – and they’re by no means your only viable alternative.
+We recently tested the outstanding Sony WF-C500, which are only a fraction more expensive – and they’re by no means your only viable alternative.
 Just like any brand sticking its head over this particular parapet, Jabra has its work cut out.

 As far as specification goes, it’s difficult to get too worked up about the omissions Jabra has made here, given the low price.
 If, for example, you want active noise-cancelling at this sort of money, well… Panasonic’s staggeringly impressive RZ-S500W are your only choice at anything like this price.